VisionXLab/point2rbox-v2/README.md

 </details>

-Some reproduced results and checkpoints can be found in [ai4rs](https://github.com/wokaikaixinxin/ai4rs).
+Some of our methods are incorporated by [ai4rs](https://github.com/wokaikaixinxin/ai4rs), a tool kit for evaluating remote sensing work.
+Reproduced results and checkpoints can be found there.

 ## Data Preparation
 Please refer to [data_preparation.md](tools/data/README.md) to prepare the data.